kupehtci/DOCUMENTATION/MACHINE LEARNING/Search and Planning.md

 	* no additional information about states beyond problem definition
 	* Only goal states and non-goal states can be distinguish
 * `informed search` (heuristic search):
 	* additional information about how "promising" a state is available.
+This can be achieved because the programmer has some knowledge about the problem that is asking the agent and can set a sort of <span style="color:MediumSlateBlue;">heuristics</span> to the algorithm.

 `iterative deepening search` - blind search